Minnesota district drops 2 classic novels, cite racial slurs

 DULUTH, Minn. – Two classic American novels will no longer be required reading in eastern Minnesota schools because they contain racial slurs.

 "The Adventures of Huckleberry Finn" and "To Kill a Mockingbird" will be dropped from the Duluth school district's English classes next year.
-School officials say the move is part of an effort to be considerate to all students.
+School officials said the move is part of an effort to be considerate to all students, particularly students of color.

-District Director of Curriculum and Instruction Michael Cary tells the Star Tribune that the decision follows years of concerns shared by parents, students and community groups.
+District Director of Curriculum and Instruction Michael Cary told the Star Tribune that the decision follows years of concerns shared by parents, students and community groups.

-Cary says the district wants to ensure conversations about race are discussed in a way that works for all students.
+The controversy over the two classic novels has been debated in school districts across the country.

+Harper Lee's "To Kill a Mockingbird" was published in 1960.
+Lee writes about a small town in the south and a white Depression-era lawyer, who defends a black man falsely accused of raping a white woman.
+The novel was taught to ninth graders in the Duluth school district.

 The books are still available for optional reading.

-Stephan Witherspoon is president of the NAACP's Duluth chapter.
-Witherspoon says the move is "long overdue" because the literature has "oppressive language."
+Stephan Witherspoon, president of the NAACP's Duluth chapter, said the move is "long overdue" because the literature has "oppressive language."
+He said there are other novels with similar messages that can be used instead.

+"Our kids don't need to read the 'N' word in school," Witherspoon said.
+"They deal with that every day out in the community and in their life.
+Racism still exists in a very big way."

+The district hasn't yet determined what books will replace the classic novels.

 Information from: Star Tribune, http://www.startribune.com